 Names: Naming the perpetrator is an important part of the healing process but, for legal reasons, shirts with the full names of perpetrators cannot be displayed.
 Please use first names only or initials of the perpetrator.

-Please call the Victims Services Program Manager, Julie Broadwell at (419) 352-5387 if you would like to:
+Please call The SAAFE Center Program Manager, Julie Broadwell at (419) 352-5387 if you would like to:

 - Borrow part of the collection for a display (this can range from as few as 15 shirts up to 500)